Pascal Estrada

-Pascal Juan Estrada (born 12 March 2002) is an Austrian professional footballer who plays as a defender for Slovenian PrvaLiga side Olimpija Ljubljana.
+Pascal Juan Estrada (born 12 March 2002) is an Austrian professional footballer who plays as a centre-back for Danish 1st Division club Kolding IF.

 Club career

 In 2018, Estrada joined the youth academy of English Premier League side Wolverhampton Wanderers.
 In 2022, he signed for Olimpija Ljubljana in Slovenia.
 On 17 July 2022, he debuted for Olimpija during a 2–0 win over Mura in the first round of the 2022–23 Slovenian PrvaLiga.

+On transfer deadline day, September 1, 2025, Estrada transferred to the Danish 1st Division club Kolding IF on a deal until June 2028.

 International career

 Estrada was capped for Austria at under-18 level, making two appearances against Cyprus in February 2020.

 Personal life

 Estrada's father, Mario Mühlbauer, was also a professional footballer.